Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 The next phase is learning.
 You'll be familiar with how we do things from going through our bootcamp.
 We'll give you a whole lot of learning to do, and lots of projects and assessments to hone your mad skillz.

 You'll be expected to work like a real professional.
-You will be immersed in modern agile development practices from day 1.
+You will be immersed in modern agile practices from day 1.
 You'll learn hard skills, "soft" skills (which are by no means easy), interact with your peers and overcome challenges you never thought you could.

-At the end of this you'll have an NQF level 5 National Certificate, and some solid, proven skills, and a network of high potential indviduals who know what you are about.
+At the end of this you'll have an NQF level 5 National Certificate, and some solid, proven skills, and a network of high potential individuals who know what you are about.

 ### 6. Use your skills